asokratis/python-exasol/README.md

 This documentation provides how to [install PYODBC for EXASOL](README.md#prerequisites-and-installation) while using this repo for [additional functionality](README.md#description).
 For those unfamiliar with PYODBC, you can start reading the many ways you can use it by reading [pyodbc official documentation](https://github.com/mkleehammer/pyodbc/wiki/Getting-started).

 Here we show a few examples to get started.
-In the code bellow we truncate tableA and delete some records on tableB:
+In the code below we truncate tableA and delete some records on tableB:
 ```
 cursor = C.cursor()
 cursor.execute("truncate table tableA")